 Another similarity is the obstacle avoidance sensors, helping each one avoid objects better than other robots without this feature.

 One difference is the sensor type.
-Yeedi uses a 3D sensor, while Roomba utilizes a camera and LED to help it navigate around darker areas.
+Yeedi uses a 3D sensor, while Roomba utilizes a camera and LED to help it navigate darker areas.